ChrisInBed/Chris_KSP_Lib/README.md

 - kOS: Scriptable Autopilot System-1.4.0.0
 - WaypointManager (Recommended for pegland)

+## Installation

+This is not a mod for KSP, instead a bunch of scripts for kOS system.
+Download the newest release and decompress it, place the files into the `<KSP directory>\Ships\Script` directory.
+Then `<KSP directory>\Ships\Script\pegland.ks` should be a valid path.

 ## PEG Landing

 `pegland` is the most exciting part of this script package, adapted from the PEG launch guidance algorithm developed by NASA in the 1980s for the Space Shuttle program.
 It enables fuel-optimal pinpoint landings in a vacuum environment.